vaharoni/arpolytest/README.md

 ```

 This repo contains the models in the example discussed in the documentation.
 Playing with it suggests that ActiveRecord
-already stores the base class of the provided model, all the way up to ActiveRecord version 3.2.22.5 (previous versions
+already stores the base class of the provided model.
+This is ActiveRecord's behavior at least all the way up to version
-might also support it, they were simply not tested).
+3.2.22.5.
+Previous versions might also support it, I just didn't test them.

-Usage:
+To work with this repo:
   1. In the `Gemfile`, set the ActiveRecord version to the desired version.
 All available versions can be found [here]
   (https://rubygems.org/gems/activerecord/versions).

+  2. Run `bundle/install`.

+  3. Optionally, consider uncommenting the `attachable_type=` in Asset.
+Currently it is commented out, i.e. you're
+  testing the scenario in which we do not heed the advice in the documentation.

-  2. Execute `bin/run` in your terminal.
+  4. Execute `bin/run` in your terminal to run the auto-tester.

-To play with additional scenarios, run `bin/console` in your terminal.
+  5. Optionally, play with additional scenarios by running `bin/console`.